International Women’s Day X JUMP 2022

-(KN) Stay in education for as long as you can before heading out into the big wide world.
-Don’t feel that the job route you take has to be your final destination, there’s always time for change.
-And approach every opportunity with drive and passion, it will be recognised and so will you!
+(KN) Stay in education for as long as you can before heading out into the big wide world, it gives you longer to think about where you want to go.
+Also don’t feel that the job route you take has to be your final destination, there’s always time for change.
+Approach every opportunity with drive and passion, it will be recognised and so will you!

 (HN) Find your groove and don’t listen when people tell you that you can’t.
 Find strong women to surround yourself with.
 Listen to Caroline Hirons’ skincare advice.
 Stop apologising!

 (BC) Do what you love, even if you’re the only girl in the room.
 Ignore social media, it’s all curated, nobody lives the ‘perfect’ life.
 Focus on yourself and what makes you happy, and remember your happy will look different to others so don’t compare!
 You be you, because there is only one you.